bellagracefinck/trend_cycle/README.md

 This section presents the findings of the research, including descriptive statistics, tables, and graphs.
 It should provide a clear and concise summary of the main results, highlighting any patterns or trends observed.
 [NOTE: 2-4 paragraphs]

 ### Exploratory Data Analysis
+In the initial exploration of the data, we notice several things.